NHSDigital/software-engineering-quality-framework/assessment.md

 * There is strong separation (e.g. different AWS accounts) for test and production systems.
 * Humans don't have write access to production, except via time-limited "break-glass" permissions.
 * We keep the versions of technology in our service up to date.

+### 13. Operations
+* We consider operations from day one and design the system to be easy to operate.
+* We include operability features throughout delivery, treating them as user needs of the support team.
+  * e.g. monitoring and log aggregation.
+* Our systems are reliable.
+* We have great insight into how live systems are functioning.
+  * e.g. metrics dashboards, request tracing and application logs.
+* We detect potential issues and take action to prevent them.
+  * e.g. TLS certificate expiry, hitting quota limits.
+* We detect incidents before our users tell us about them and have a slick process for resolving them.
+* We classify incidents and work to agreed protocols according to the Service Level Agreement (SLA) for each.
+* We learn from incidents using blameless postmortems.
+* We use Service Level Objectives (SLOs) and error budgets to balance speed of change with operational reliability.
+* We design for failure and we're confident our service will self-heal from most issues.
+* Our service is immutable: rather than make changes, we tear down and rebuild every time.
+* We can see what is currently deployed in each environment, including configuration and feature flags, and can see the history of changes.
+* Our infrastructure scales automatically.
+* We have clear visibility of our environment costs, and we regularly check for waste.

 # How to facilitate